Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for General Residual Networks

 The essential distinction between one-layer and two-layer residual blocks lies in the \emph{order of the weight-update terms} that directly affect feature evolution.
-For a one-layer residual block, the feature update expansion contains only zero-order ($\vepsilon_0(L)$) and first-order ($\vepsilon_1(L)$) terms in the weight updates.
-As a result, the $\mu$P Principle~\ref{principle: mup} requires controlling a single class of direct update effects, leading to the condition $\|\Delta \mW_l\|_{\normrms}=\Theta(1/L)$, while leaving the initialization scale unconstrained beyond the preliminary condition $\|\mW_l\|_{\normrms}=\mathcal{O}(1/\sqrt{L})$.
+For a one-layer residual block, the feature update expansion contains only zero-order ($\vepsilon_0(L)$) and first-order ($\vepsilon_1(L)$) terms in the weight updates (see details in Appendix~\ref{app: one-layer Derivation for Update Condition}).
+As a result, only the first-order direct update term needs to be maximized under Principle~\ref{principle: max}, leading to the condition $\alpha_l\|\Delta \mW_l\|_{\normrms}=\Theta(1/L)$, while leaving the initialization scale unconstrained beyond the preliminary condition $\alpha_l\|\mW_l\|_{\normrms}=\mathcal{O}(1/\sqrt{L})$.

-From an algorithmic (HP parameterization) perspective, when the initialization variance $\sigma_l^2$ is aligned with the standard width-scaling $\mu$P framework~\citep{TP5} as in Section~\ref{sec: implementation} of the main text, the condition $\|\mW_l\|_{\normrms}=\mathcal{O}(1/\sqrt{L})$ naturally induces an $\mathcal{O}(1/\sqrt{L})$ residual multiplier.
-The derivation follows the same steps as implementations in Section~\ref{sec: implementation}, and is therefore omitted here.
-Therefore,~\citet{DBLP:conf/iclr/BordelonNLHP24-dmft-depth,TP-6} adopt the $\Theta(1/\sqrt{L})$ residual multiplier, which they interpret as further promoting \emph{feature diversity}.
-Within our spectral framework, this choice is unfied as a natural case corresponding to further maximizing the magnitude of the zero-order feature update $\|\vepsilon_0(L)\|_{\normrms}$.
+From an algorithmic (HP parameterization) perspective, when the initialization variance $\sigma_l^2$ is aligned with the standard width-scaling $\mu$P framework~\citep{TP5} as in Section~\ref{sec: implementation}, the condition $\alpha_l\|\mW_l\|_{\normrms}=\mathcal{O}(1/\sqrt{L})$ naturally induces an $\mathcal{O}(1/\sqrt{L})$ residual multiplier.
+Moreover, Depth-$\mu$P-style formulation~\citep{DBLP:conf/iclr/BordelonNLHP24-dmft-depth,TP-6} adopts the $\Theta(1/\sqrt{L})$ residual multiplier, which they interpret as further promoting \emph{feature diversity}.
+Within our spectral framework, this choice is unified as a natural case corresponding to further maximizing the magnitude of the zero-order feature update $\|\vepsilon_0(L)\|_{\normrms}$ (see derivations in Appendix~\ref{app: one-layer Derivation for Update Condition}).
+The parameterization of other HPs (e.g., learning rate) in Depth-$\mu$P-style formulation~\citep{DBLP:conf/iclr/BordelonNLHP24-dmft-depth,TP-6} can also be recovered from Condition~\ref{condition: one-layer}, with the details deferred to Appendix~\ref{app: implementation one-layer}.